global-container-format/gcf-spec/README.md

     alignment = 2 ^ x

 Where `x` is the exponent term and `^` represents the power operator.
 Alignment values greater than 1 require inserting padding in between two resources and before the first resource so that each resource start offset is aligned to the given value.
-In this context the "resource start offset" indicates the offset from the start of the GCF file, to the first byte of the common descriptor of the given resource.
+The "resource start offset" indicates the offset from the start of the GCF file.

 ![Padded vs unpadded](images/padding.svg)